5eqn/silent-lang/README-en.md

 ## silent-lang

-Silent-Lang is a language targeting Competitive Programming.
+Silent-lang is a language targeting Competitive Programming.
 It compiles to LLVM-IR (for now).

 The name is from a character of *Slay the Spire*, The Silent.